patrick-crawford/WEB322-Backup/notes/week08.md

 #### Week 8 example

 The week 8 example explores connecting to a mongoDB database and saving records for metadata about a photo upload.
 It allows the owner to upload a photo, add a name, email, and caption to the photo, and save it.
 The photo itself will be written to the file system and the supporting data about the photo will be saved in a document in the web322_week8_photos collection.
-Try it out with a local install of MongoDB and then try creating a MongoDB Atlas account and connecting your MongoDB Atlas db to your week8 example running on Heroku.
+Try it out with a local install of MongoDB and then try creating a MongoDB Atlas account and connecting your MongoDB Atlas db to your week8 example running on Cyclic.

 <br>